WPNET/wp-push-pull/README.md

-# wp-push
+# wp-push (local)
- Push a website to another website, on the same server
+ Push / copy a website, to another website, on the same server.

+## Notes
+- Only tested on Ubuntu 20.04 & 22.04 so far